Rumidom/ugif/README.md

 ```

 ## Displaying Animated Gif from flash
-by default ugif will load the gif file decompress it and display every frame
+By default ugif will load each frame from the gif file decompress it and display it to screen.
+The decompression will happend every time a frame is needed.
 ```python
 def drawToScreen_PixelbyPixel(x,y,color):
     oled.pixel(x, y,color)